Tiffany Valentine: Other media

 On the home media DVD and Blu-ray release of Seed of Chucky in 2005, a short film entitled Chucky's Vacation Slides was included in the special features.
 In the short, Tiffany sits alongside Chucky and Glen on a sofa in their family home, where they watch a slideshow of their holiday to various places after filming Seed of Chucky.
 Nearly all of these places have evidence of Chucky killing someone; this upsets Tiffany and makes Glen feel uncomfortable so they leave.
 Another special feature for the DVD features Tiffany and Chucky being interviewed by the Fuzion interviewer to promote the film.

 Tiffany has appeared in multiple video games.
 She first appeared in the 2013 endless runner game titled Chucky: Slash & Dash, developed and published by Slimstown Studios for mobile.
 On November 28, 2023, a Chucky DLC was released for the asymmetrical horror game Dead by Daylight.
 It contains a Tiffany legendary skin for Chucky, with Tilly reprising her role.
-She later appeared as a playable character in the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Black Ops 6 in an event called "The Haunting" starting on October 9, 2025.
+She later appeared as a playable character in the Call of Duty franchise with the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Black Ops 6 in an event called "The Haunting" starting on October 9, 2025.

 Characteristics

-Despite being a serial killer, Tiffany is creative, inventive and a great mother.
-She does possess a genuinely kind and compassionate side and is remorseful at some points, unlike Chucky.
-It is shown in Bride of Chucky that she loves deeply, believing that "love will set her free".
-She is easily disappointed, violent, psychotic and unforgiving when angered.
-She attempts to reform in Seed of Chucky, to "break her addiction" to killing.
-However, Tiffany's urge to maim is strong, and she continues to murder especially if it means helping Chucky.
+Despite being a serial killer, Tiffany is shown to have something of a soft-side, occasionally showing remorse for victims such as Jesse and Jade, in addition to caring about her children.
+Conversely, she is very impulsive and can become violent and unforgiving when angered.
+Her emotions are often uncontrollable, resulting in extreme mood swings.